Discover Réunion : Environment

 Growing energy consumption and heavy dependence on fossil fuels

 Réunion is heavily dependent on imported fossil fuels (oil, coal).
-As a non-interconnected zone (with France's electricity transmission network), its energy dependency rate was 87% in 2017.
+As a non-interconnected zone (with France's electricity transmission network), its energy dependency rate was 85.8% in 2022.
 Energy consumption is also on the rise, in an area where public transport is underdeveloped and alternatives to the car are still very marginal.
 A tram-train project was abandoned in 2010 following a political change at the head of the regional council.
 The funds earmarked for the project were ultimately invested in the construction of... an expressway, the new Route du Littoral.
 The isolation of the region also makes it inevitable to use airplanes to travel off the island.
 Transporting goods on the island (by road) or abroad (by air or sea) also consumes a great deal of energy and carbon.
 Population growth and the development of tourism (almost 500,000 tourists by 2022) tend to increase the region's energy requirements and carbon footprint.
-Travelers are therefore advised to be prudent in their consumption of resources.
+As a result, travelers are advised to be frugal in their consumption of resources.

 Guidelines for achieving carbon neutrality